blablacio/rmq/README.md

 }
 ```

-**Or** if you’d rather not create a `fred::Client` yourself, you can rely purely on the builder’s Redis URL:
+**Or** if you'd rather not create a `fred::Client` yourself, you can rely purely on the builder's Redis URL:

 ```rust
 #[tokio::main]